The Mathematics Behind Valomapped

 record tournament outcomes

-calculate final probabilitiesNow that we have a system that can predict the outcome of any match, we create a (simulate_match_result) function that simulates the map selection phase, assuming optimal map selection, and then gets the win probabilities for each map using our match probability calculator.
+calculate final probabilitiesThe (simulate_match_result) function simulates the map selection phase with both teams following the greedy Elo recommendations, then gets the modeled win probabilities for each map using the match probability calculator.

 Then all that is left is to design the tournament structure and simulate the tournament using a Monte Carlo simulation approach.